Jinen Dedhia

 This is a disconnected experience.
 The guest is still doing all the heavy lifting.
 They have to scroll through the menu to find vegan options.
 They have to remember to call reception for a wake-up call.

-The shift: From “Request-response” to “Anticipate-act”
+From “Request-response” to “Anticipate-act”

 FeatureThe Old Way (Standard App)The Agentic Way (Connected)